WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 AllowedIPs = 10.2.0.0/24

-Endpoint = aaa.bbb.ccc.ddd:5182With this configuration, only DNS traffic is routed through the VPN Server; your web access will still work normally and will not be routed through the VPN.
+Endpoint = aaa.bbb.ccc.ddd:5182With this configuration, only DNS traffic is routed through the VPN Server, while your web traffic still works normally without going through the VPN.

 Good luck with your installation!